amirsalimi92/guess_number/readme.txt

 Hi,
 Mini project with JS.

-!!!From console you can see the final answer!!!
+!!!From the console, you can see the final answer!!!
 >= 1000 too big/small
 1000 < ... <10 big/small
 <=10 close